21 Great Books Set in Bookstores

 Book Summary

-Mercy and her twin-sister Lizzie are the new proprietors of an antique bookshop in the tiny Irish village of Shamrock Cove.
+Mercy and her twin sister, Lizzie, are the new proprietors of an antique bookshop in the tiny Irish village of Shamrock Cove.
 However, their new venture takes a dark turn when Mercy finds their neighbor dying on his doorstep.
 Worse, he accuses her of murder before he dies, and several people hear him!

-She has to quickly investigate to try and clear her name.
+She has to quickly investigate to try to clear her name.
 As she looks through the victim’s old books, she finds that the local pub landlord, the kindly cook, and a neighborly knitter all had a reason to want the man dead.
-But, when Mercy’s top suspect also dies and leaves behind a threatening note typed on paper from Mercy’s new bookstore, things get even more complicated.
+But when Mercy’s top suspect also dies and leaves behind a threatening note typed on paper from Mercy’s new bookstore, things get even more complicated.

 The additional books in this cozy mystery series also follow bookish storylines.